solana-foundation/developer-content/content/guides/token-2022/default-account-state.md

 ```

 In the default frozen state, users are unable to hold or interact with tokens
-from the mint unless the Freeze Authority to thaws (unfreezes) the Token
+from the mint until the Freeze Authority thaws (unfreezes) the Token Account.
-Account.

 For instance, minting tokens to the new Token Account will fail.